cerc-io/ipld-eth-server/README.md

 ## Usage
 After building the binary, run as

-`./ipfs-blockchain-watcher watch --config=<the name of your config file.toml>`
+`./ipld-eth-server watch --config=<the name of your config file.toml>`

 ### Configuration

-Below is the set of universal config parameters for the ipfs-blockchain-watcher command, in .toml form, with the respective environmental variables commented to the side.
+Below is the set of universal config parameters for the ipld-eth-server command, in .toml form, with the respective environmental variables commented to the side.
 This set of parameters needs to be set no matter the chain type.

 ```toml